apache/druid/docs/content/ingestion/merge-segments.md

 ---
 # Merge Existing Segments

-Druid can automatically merge small segments into a segment that has a more optimal segment size.
+Druid can automatically merge small segments into a single segment that has a more optimal segment size.
 You can turn that on by specifying a merge strategy at `druid.coordinator.merge.strategy` (See [Coordinator Configuration](../configuration/coordinator.html)).
 Currently there are two merge strategies you can choose for Druid.